mvolkmann/blog/src/swift.md

 Default method implementations cannot be defined in a protocol, but they can be defined in an `extension` of the protocol.
-When this is done for a given method, types that conform to the protocol are not required to implement that method.
+When this is done for a given method, types that conform to the protocol are not required to implement the method.
-They can however implement the method anyway to override the implementation specified in the extension.
+However, can implement the method to override the implementation specified in the extension.

 Examples of commonly used built-in protocols include `Animatable`, `Collection`, `Comparable`, `CustomStringConvertible`, `Equatable`, `Hashable`, `Identifiable`, `Numeric`, `ObservedObject`, `Sequence`, and `View`.
-Other built-in protocols you might encounter include `App`, `Scene`, `Shape`, and `ViewModifier`.
+Other built-in protocols that may be encountered include `App`, `Scene`, `Shape`, and `ViewModifier`.

 For many custom types Swift can provide a "synthesized implementation" of the `Comparable`, `Equatable`, and `Hashable` built-in protocols.
-All that is required is to state that a type conforms to the protocol and only have properties with types that also conform to the protocol.
+All that is required is to state that a type conforms to the protocol and only define properties with types that also conform to the protocol.

 Xcode can add stubs for a protocol to a type that claims to conform to it.
 Click the red circle to the left of the error message "Type does not conform to protocol" and then click the "Fix" button.

+The following code demonstrates defining and using a custom protocol.

 ```swift
 protocol Shape {